 Do you have any personal hopes and dreams or, like many folks, have you given up on such “childish” concepts?
 Many of your dreams may have passed away, but perhaps you still have a few left.
 And if you do have any hopes and dreams, are you clear on what they are?
 If so, why haven’t you brought them into manifestation?
 Perhaps you think you don’t have enough time or money.
 Or maybe you are waiting on someone else to help you “make it happen.”
 It’s also possible that you are afraid, intimidated, or feel you don’t deserve it.

 One of the most important (and recurring) messages we are learning on earth at this time is that if we fail to “step up,” follow through, and manifest our hopes and dreams, (job, relationship, home, etc.), much of the creative breath, or original energy, behind such inspirations will eventually become deflated and fade away—leaving us with a corpse of an idea that we cling to like a handful of dust.
-Rarely do we have the courage to look down and see what remains in our clutches.
+Rarely do we have the courage to look down to our hands and see what remains in our clutches.
 Instead, we act as though by not looking honestly at what has happened, somehow the dust in our hands will magically turn into gemstones.
 It’s sad but true.

 Most people have not one, but many dozens, of hopes and dreams that remain unfulfilled throughout their life.
 These unfulfilled dreams do not just sit idly there (in the back of our minds), waiting to be put to use.
 Instead, some of the energy of these dreams actually becomes our mini creations that cry to be fed.
 When we ignore them, they begin to suck energy from us (their creators), to keep them alive.
 This continues until you learn and apply the following powerful secret.
 These energetic children of ours can only be released in one of two ways: You either have to get out there and bring them to fruition OR cancel them out by consciously choosing to let them go, which is done through the honest recognition that you will not pursue this particular dream.
 The dreams in which we follow through with actually give us energy because we have now achieved a personal goal and can eat of their fruits.
 Conversely, the ones we truly “let go” of, also give us energy because by releasing these former dreams and allowing them to pass away, the energy that was being unconsciously drained to keep this dream alive now gets recycled into new, potential greater good for us.